vaelum/skatkindprob/README.md

 The following commands are for linux like operating systems.
-If you are using something else you still should be able to build and run this project but possibly will need other commands.
+If you are using something else you still should be able to build and run this project but will need other commands.

 ```
-git clone git@github.com:inversitas/skatkindprob.git
 cd skatkindprob
 mkdir build
 cd build